min-nguyen/min-nguyen.github.io/_pages/about.md

   - /about.html
 ---

-<font size="2"> I'm a Senior Research Associate (<a style="color:#d16969" href="https://www.ukri.org/what-we-do/developing-people-and-skills/epsrc/studentships/flexibility-for-funders/epsrc-doctoral-prize/">EPSRC Doctoral Prize Fellow</a>) in programming language theory and implementation, and am affiliated with the <b><a style="color:#d16969" href="https://bristolpl.github.io/">Programming Languages Research Group</a></b> at the University of Bristol.
+<font size="2"> I'm a Senior Research Associate (<a style="color:#d16969" href="https://www.ukri.org/what-we-do/developing-people-and-skills/epsrc/studentships/flexibility-for-funders/epsrc-doctoral-prize/">EPSRC Doctoral Prize Fellow</a>) in the field of Programming Languages, and am affiliated with the <b><a style="color:#d16969" href="https://bristolpl.github.io/">Programming Languages Research Group</a></b> at the University of Bristol.
 Before this, I also did my PhD and MEng in Computer Science at Bristol.
 Some of my main interests include functional programming (Haskell in particular), types & strongly-typed languages, and all things glorious that involve them.

 </font>
 <br>